Why did my credit score drop after paying off debt?

 Does your Amex account have a set credit limit?
 Some Amex cards work like traditional revolving credit cards – offering a set credit limit and affecting your credit utilization ratio as such.
 But other Amex cards don’t have a set credit limit (instead allowing you to enroll in Pay Over Time for select qualifying purchases if you need to carry a balance.)
 Without a predetermined limit, these cards won’t affect your utilization ratio.
 If this applies to your Amex card, the 41-point drop could be from something else.

 Did you close your account?
-If you close a revolving account once you pay it off, it could hurt your score because it will lower your credit limit.
-If you did (or you closed any other account) that would account for the drop.
+If you close a revolving account once you pay it off, it could hurt your score because it will lower your total credit limit.
+If you did (or you closed any other account), that would account for the drop since your total credit limit across all your credit cards is factored into your credit utilization ratio.

 Do you have a very high score to begin with?
 Any changes in your credit behavior can adversely affect a high score, at least in the short term.
 If you dropped 41 points from an 840 to a 799 there is actually no practical difference between the scores.

 There could be additional reasons why your score dropped that don’t necessarily mean your credit is in trouble.
 For instance, it could take 30 days for your lower balance to show up on your credit.
-If it’s not been that long, give it time.
-The 41-point drop could be a result of your previous 84% credit utilization ratio.
+If it hasn’t not been that long, give it time.
+The 41-point drop could be a result of your previous 84 percent credit utilization ratio.

 Lastly, it is always good to keep in mind that you have multiple credit scores, and each one is unique.
 If the two scores you are seeing come from different lenders or third-party websites, the drop could have nothing to do with your credit habits.
 It might just be a result of different scoring models.